jnwatson/py-lmdb/docs/index.rst

             The special db name ":main:" may be used to indicate the main DB.

+        rewrite: Re-create an environment using MDB_APPEND
+            python -mlmdb rewrite -e src.lmdb -E dst.lmdb [<db1> [<dbN> ..]]

+            If no databases are given, rewrites only the main database.

         shell: Open interactive console with ENV set to the open environment.

     Options: